Polyconseil/vue-gettext/README.md

 - a custom component to annotate strings in templates and dynamically render translated strings to the DOM

+- a custom directive to annotate strings (with HTML support) in templates and dynamically render translated HTML to the DOM

 - a set of methods to annotate strings in JavaScript code and translate them

 - a `language` ViewModel exposed to every Vue instances that you can use to: